leswright1977/RPi3_NCS2/README.md

 These Scripts allow you to do Object detection on the Raspberry Pi 3B+ using the Intel Neural Compute stick.
 Examples are provided that make use of USB cameras or the PiCam.

-This pretty decent framerate was achived by moving the blocking operation (net.forward()) is removed to a ~~thread~~ process, along with a bunch of related stuff(pre-processing the frame etc).
+This pretty decent framerate was acheived by moving the blocking operation (net.forward()) is removed to a ~~thread~~ process, along with a bunch of related stuff(pre-processing the frame etc).

 Follow the instructions here to set up and configure your Pi: https://software.intel.com/en-us/articles/OpenVINO-Install-RaspberryPI